-Based on the value of the grant round, and in line with the department's Financial Delegations, the Minister for Women will be the decision maker for this round.
+Based on the value of the grant round, and in line with the Department of the Prime Minister and Cabinet Financial Delegations, the Minister for Women will be the decision maker for this round.
 The decision maker decides which grants to approve based on the recommendations of the Selection Advisory Panel, taking into consideration any further information that may become known, including the availability of grant funds for the purposes of the grant program.